ideditor/schema-builder/README.md

 - `keyNot`: The key that must not be present.

+If a feature already has a value for this field's `key`, it will always display and ignore the prerequsites.
+If a field with `prerequisiteTag`s is referenced as `moreFields` the "Add field" dropdown will only include it if the prerequisites are met.

-For example, this is how we show the Internet Access Fee field only if the feature has an `internet_access` tag not equal to `no`.
+Example: This is how we show the Internet Access Fee field only if the feature has an `internet_access` tag not equal to `no`.

 ```js
 "prerequisiteTag": {